frederic-perez/AmE-dictionary/data/dictionary.md

 __Frisbee__ _n_ :two: /ˈfrɪz bi/ A trademark for a plastic disk-shaped toy that players throw and catch.
 __frisk__ _v_ :six::hammer: (frisked, frisking) _I have to frisk you._
 __frisky__ _adj_
-__frisson__ _n_ :eight: /free-SOHN (the second vowel is pronounced nasally)/ Frisson refers to a brief moment of emotional excitement.
+__frisson__ _n_ :nine: /free-SOHN (the second vowel is pronounced nasally)/ Frisson refers to a brief moment of emotional excitement.
 A sudden strong feeling of excitement, fear, or pleasure.
-A French word meaning a shiver, used to mean a thrill or sensation of excitement or fear. _Syn_ shudder, thrill _A frisson of excitement._
+A French word meaning a shiver, used to mean a thrill or sensation of excitement or fear. _Syn_ chill, quiver, shiver, shudder, thrill, tingle _The story’s ending arouses a frisson of terror._ _A frisson of excitement._
 __frites__ _n pl_ Chipped potatoes. _Steak frites._
 __fritinancy__ _n_ A chirping or creaking, as of a cricket. _Syn_ chirping _As night fell, the fritinancy of insects outside their open window grew loud enough to keep them awake._
 __fritter<sup>1</sup>__ _v_ :four::hammer: _Parents worried that their kids off at college will fritter away time and money on Internet gambling._ _Fritter away time._ _To fritter away money._